bartbutenaers/node-red-contrib-multipart-stream-encoder/README.md

 + The flow can send a message to the encoder node, containg a `msg.stop` with value *true*.
 + The client (e.g. browser) can disconnect from the Node-Red flow.

-Once a stream has been ended, a message will be generated on the encoder's output port containing the (closed) response object in the 'msg.res' field.
+Once a stream has been ended, a message will be generated on the encoder's output port.
+The `msg.res` field in that output message  contains the (closed) response object.

 For a finite stream (e.g. playing recorded video footage), it might be useful to send a message with `msg.stop` = true to the encoder node (as soon as all data has been sent).
 In that case, the encoder will stop the http response (which is specified in the `msg.res` field).
 Otherwise the client keeps waiting for data, while the stream has already ended (since all data has been streamed already).
 E.g. in Chrome the tabsheet will have contain a spinning wheel as long as the response is not yet complete: